Nouuu/CODECC/README.md

 During the encoding process, we don't want to process each byte of the file with the [encoding](#encoding) method.
-If we think about it, there are only 256 possible values for a byte (0 to 255), and each input byte will give two encoded bytes in the output.
-So, to speed the process, we will fill a local array `unsigned char encodeMatrix[256][2]` with all the possibilities.
+If we think about it, there are only 256 possible values for a byte (0 to 255), and each input byte will give two encoded bytes in the output: to speed the process, we will fill a local array `unsigned char encodeMatrix[256][2]` with all the possibilities.
 Then, in our encoding process, we just access the correct index of the array which is the value of the byte!